© Ahmed Kamara

 Are there any benefits for volunteering with London Wildlife Trust?

-• Branded volunteer clothing, including either a high visibility jacket or t-shirt
+• Branded volunteer clothing, including a volunteer t-shirt after you have logged 50 volunteering hours.

-• Access to all necessary PPE and working equipment, including a safety briefing and risk assessment before outdoor activity
+• Access to all necessary PPE and working equipment, including a safety briefing and risk assessment before any outdoor activity.

-• Fun social events like walks, talks, and our annual summer team get-together
+• Fun social events like guided walks, and our end of year socials.

 Will my volunteering expenses be paid?

 Yes.
-All volunteers will be paid for out-of-pocket expenses including travel and lunch.
-The exact expenses you can claim for will be confirmed once you start your volunteering role.
+All volunteers will be reimbursed for out-of-pocket expenses including travel and lunch.
+The exact expenses you can claim for will be available will be confirmed when you join an opportunity.

 Will volunteering affect my benefits?